 Here is a very good idea to cover our sweet-tooth in a very healthy and tasty way.

-Tart made from dried fruits, coconut and nuts (no bake needed) topped with low-fat greek yogurt, flavored with vanilla extract and fir honey for some extra sweetness and aroma.
-And fresh seasonal fruits, of course.
+Tart made from dried fruits, coconut and nuts (no bake needed) stuffed with Greek yoghurt flavored with vanilla and organic honey honey and fresh fruit.

 This tart has nothing to be jealous of the regular fruit tarts.
 It is very easy-to-make, delicious and very healthy!!
-The only thing you'll need is a blender and mini tart pans.
+All you'll need is a blender and butterflies to lay the tarts.

 Trust me, you're gonna love them!

-Ingredients for the base of the tart. (for 4 tarts or 8-10 mini tarts)
+Materials for tart base: (for 4 tarts or 8-10 mini tarts)

 - 1 cup shredded coconut